austral/austral.github.io/spec/rationale-error-handling.md

 can at most carry an error message.
 Ada works similarly: an exception is a type tag plus an error message string.

-This would partially solve the resource leakage problem in the case of contract violations, while introducing complexity.

-This solution implies using affine types with destructors for resource management, see the section on linear vs affine types.

 When a contract violation is detected, an exception is raised and stack unwinding begins.
 The stack unwinding process calls destructors.
 If an appropriate handler is reached, control transfers to that handler after stack